 Even though George Washington chopped down a cherry tree, it’s apple pie that became the American icon.
-And the best way to make one is with fresh, ripe, delicious fruit from your own garden orchard.
-You may think that your zone 5 region is a little chilly for fruit trees, but finding apple trees for zone 5 is a snap.
+The best way to make one is with fresh, ripe, delicious fruit from your own garden orchard.
+You may think that your zone 5 region is a little chilly for fruit trees but finding apple trees for zone 5 is a snap.
 Read on for tips about great apple trees that grow in zone 5.

 Growing Apples in Zone 5

-In fact, many of the classic apple varieties thrive in USDA zones 5-9.
+In fact, many of the classic apple varieties thrive in USDA zones 5 to 9.
 From a list of those varieties, you should choose apple trees for zone 5 based on other important tree features.
 These include fruit characteristics, bloom time, and pollen compatibility.

 You’ll also want to think about chill hours.
-Each apple variety has a different number of chill hours – number of days the temperatures are between 32 and 45 degrees Fahrenheit (0 to 7 C.).
+Each apple variety has a different number of chill hours – number of days the temperatures are between 32 and 45 degrees F. (0-7 C.).
 Check the tags on the seedlings to figure out the chill hour information.

 Zone 5 Apple Trees

 Classic apple varieties like Honeycrisp and Pink Lady are among those apple trees that grow in zone 5.
-Honeycrisp is known for producing delicious fruit in USDA zones 3-8, while Pink Lady, crisp and sweet, is everybody’s favorite in zones 5-9.
+Honeycrisp is known for producing delicious fruit in USDA zones 3 to 8, while Pink Lady, crisp and sweet, is everybody’s favorite in zones 5 to 9.

-Two other, lesser known varieties that do well as zone 5 apple trees are Akane and Ashmead’s Kernel.
-Akane apples are small but snap with flavor in USDA zones 5-9.
+Two other, lesser-known varieties that do well as zone 5 apple trees are Akane and Ashmead’s Kernel.
+Akane apples are small but snap with flavor in USDA zones 5 to 9.
 Ashmead’s Kernel is definitely one of the best apple trees for zone 5.
 However, if you are looking for gorgeous fruit, look elsewhere, as this tree produces apples as ugly as you’ve ever seen.
-The flavor is superior, however, whether eaten off the tree or bakes.
+The flavor is superior, however, whether eaten off the tree or baked.

 If you need a few more variety suggestions for growing apples in zone 5, you can try: